OTooleMichael/orca/readme.md

 ## Mission:
 - Centrally manage distributed workloads

 - Orchestrate any set of tasks.
 Language agnostic and non-prohibitive in objective.
-"A task" can be anything, a data-import job in python, an e-mail distribution in java, a google sheet update in python, a sql-transformation pipeline with dbt, you name it.
+"A task" can be anything, a data-import job in rust, an e-mail distribution in java, a google sheet update in python, a sql-transformation pipeline with dbt, you name it.
 A task may depend on other tasks in the network to have run first, or within a certain timeframe.

 - Dynamically assessing the required run-order